New-Languages-for-NLP/course-materials/_sources/w2/projects.md

 date: 29/12/2021
 ```

-2. The **variables** section lets you clearly declare project settings and variables.
-These variable can be called and reused within the project using the format `${ vars.your-variable }`.
-You can also nest variables.
-We can use the train_file variable from below by calling `${ vars.files.train_file }`.
-Using the variables section makes your project more consistent and easier to read.
+- The **variables** section lets you clearly declare project settings and variables.
+These variable can be called and reused within the project using the format `${vars.your-variable}`.

 ```yaml
 vars: